Post by Emily White

 Want to coach people through this sort of thing?

-The Holistic Performance Nutrition graduate certification can give you the knowledge and confidence to assist clients through these all too common scenarios.
-More than just a certificate, this program is a process of apprenticeship and mentoring to provide the support needed so that you can have the skills and practical application to best serve your clients and succeed in the holistic nutrition industry.
+At the Holistic Performance Institute, we offer Nutrition Coaching and Nutritionist programmes, as well as short courses, to help you gain the knowledge and confidence you need to assist your clients through these all too common scenarios.
+These programmes provide the support you need to gain the skills and practical application to best serve your clients and succeed in the holistic nutrition industry.